yitaozh/yitaozh.github.io/source/_posts/Budget&Expense.md

 1. Generate the new hexo post with `hexo new post "Bookkeeping - XXXX/XX"`
 1. Copy all content from the post for previous month, git add now(so we know what changed)
-1. Commit the change with title "Add bookkeeping for YYYY/MM"
+1. Commit the change with title `Add bookkeeping for YYYY/MM`
 1. Go to the [Table to Markdown](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) website to transform excel tables to markdown tables
 1. Remove the zeroes from sum column
 1. Open the same file to the right window, make it narrow